$3000 off saturdays | august 2023

 What Is a Day of Wedding Coordinator and How Can They Help?

 You’re newly engaged (congratulations!) and staring at that sparkly ring on your finger as you start planning your big day.
-You know costs will be high, so you want to save money where you can, and you think, instead of hiring a wedding planner, you’ll do most of the planning yourself and hire only a day of wedding coordinator to help on the big day.
+You know costs will be high, so you want to save money where you can, and you think, instead of hiring a wedding planner for full service wedding planning, you’ll do most of the planning yourself and hire only a wedding day-of coordinator to help on the big day.

 But what does a day of wedding coordinator do and how much do they cost?
-While a wedding planner is involved in the planning process from day one from the invitations, booking vendors, design, and more, a day of coordinator works with you in the weeks leading up to your big day to oversee all of the thoughtful planning you’ve put into the event.
+While a wedding planner is involved in the planning process from day one from the invitations, booking vendors, design, and more, when you hire a wedding coordinator they work with you in the weeks leading up to your big day to oversee all of the thoughtful planning you’ve put into the event.

 We’ve all heard the saying, your wedding is the biggest day of your life, so it’s natural to want it to be absolutely perfect.
 After all, you’re inviting all your closest friends and family and the pictures will last forever.
 So, will a day of wedding coordinator save you headaches on the big day or will it only add more confusion to bring someone in, albeit a professional, at the last minute?